jump/nigori-cogs/README.md

 # Synopsis

 Red's Discord bot (by Twenty Six 26) is a nice python based discord bot.
-This is a cog for that bot, allowing for a voucher system to exist.
-This can assist admins to decide who to make members as a community grows.
-It also saves this state, so admins can see "who vouched for who"

-# Code Example

-!vouch (user)

-This records a vouch that you (author) have vouched for the user (user). ! may not be your trigger, so use whatever your trigger is.

-# Motivation

-Couldn't find an existing voucher system, and wanted one, so I wrote it.
+This repo contains a few cogs with functionality that I personally wanted.

 # License